alekstech/openvpn-deluge/README.md

 ### 1. Set up bind mounts

 Both containers require hard drive access for data storage.
 Make sure that these four folders exist in your file system.
-- d:/Github/openvpn-deluge/openvpn/bind-mounts/net
+- d:/Github/openvpn-deluge/openvpn/bind-mounts/vpn  - where VPN config and credentials will be stored
-- d:/Github/openvpn-deluge/openvpn/bind-mounts/vpn
+- d:/Github/openvpn-deluge/openvpn/bind-mounts/net - used by a network device driver
-- d:/media/
+- d:/media/ - Deluge will store downloaded files here
-- d:/Github/openvpn-deluge/deluge/bind-mounts/deluge
+- d:/Github/openvpn-deluge/deluge/bind-mounts/deluge - for Deluge to store its config in

-You can change them to any other location by editing `docker-compose.yml`.
+You can change any of these paths to any other location by editing `docker-compose.yml`.

 On Windows, you will want to make sure that the drive where your folders are located is available to Docker - see Docker > Settings > Resources > File sharing.